benstobbs/benstobbs.github.io/README.md

-# Ben Stobbs
-Personal Portfolio for Ben Stobbs.

-## About
+# About
 I'm an Electrical and Electronic Engineering student at Imperial College London.
-I'm interested in computer security and security testing, and planning to move into a graduate role in the Cyber Security industry in 2022.
+My biggest interest is in the space where computer security meets electronic engineering, and I'm planning to move into a graduate role in the Cyber Security industry in 2022.

-## Skills
+# Skills
+* Proficient programming in Python, C++, C, Javascript, PHP, HTML, Java.
+* Experience discovering, researching and exploiting vulnerabilities in computer systems using standard toolsets.